procore/documentation/bim_webviewer/bim_web_viewer.md

 #### Description

-Returns an array of JavaScript objects where each JavaScript object describes the model object as defined by each id in the array.
+Returns an array of model objects as defined by each id in the array.
 Contains data such as bounding box, hidden/selected states, and parent/child relationships.

 #### Parameters